-- This Policy recognizes S&P, Moody's and Fitch as the major Nationally Recognized Statistical Ratings Organizations (NRSRO). - Minimum credit ratings and percentage limitations apply at the time of purchase. - All securities must be purchased on the secondary market and may not be purchased directly from the issuer. - Securities rated in the broad single-A category with a negative outlook may not be purchased.
+- This Policy recognizes S&P, Moody's and Fitch as the major Nationally Recognized Statistical Ratings Organizations (NRSRO). - Minimum credit ratings and percentage limitations apply at the time of purchase.

+Securities rated in the broad single-A category with a negative outlook may not be purchased.
 Portfolio holdings of corporate notes downgraded to below single A and portfolio holdings of securities rated single A with their outlooks changed to negative may continue to be held.
 No additional purchases are permitted.